zcross13/PAC-MAN-/README.md

 Future Feature I would like to add:
 Flash on ghost as time expired
-Respawn the ghost one they died
+Respawn the ghost once they died
 Give Pac-Man three lives
-Have ghost spawn in cage
+Have ghost spawn in a cage
+Sprit